bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Conditionally Running Scripts Demo</h4>

-Above is a basic example of how JavaScript can be executed based on a condition established by Modernizr.
+<p>Above is a basic example of how JavaScript can be executed based on a
+condition established by Modernizr.
 Upon loading the page, if the screen is above 800 pixels wide nothing happens.
-However, if the screen is below 800 pixels wide, upon being loaded, the word 'small' will be swapped for 'large' based off of the executed JavaScript.
+However, if the screen is below 800 pixels wide, upon being loaded, the word 'small' will be swapped for 'large' based off of the executed JavaScript.</p>

 <h4>HTML5 & CSS3 Polyfills</h4>

-Currently there are polyfills for nearly all of the different HTML5 and CSS3 features.
+<p>Currently there are polyfills for nearly all of the different HTML5 and
+CSS3 features.
 The team over at Modernizr has put together quite an exhaustive <a href="https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills" rel="noopener noreferrer" target="_blank"> list of polyfills</a>.
-These polyfills can be dropped in as needed.
+These polyfills can be dropped in as needed.</p>

-The same people behind Modernizr have also put together a <a href="http://html5please.com/" rel="noopener noreferrer" target="_blank">list</a> of all of the new HTML5 and CSS3 features, including instructions on how to use them responsibly.
+<p>The same people behind Modernizr have also put together
+a <a href="http://html5please.com/"
+rel="noopener noreferrer" target="_blank">list</a> of all of the new HTML5
+and CSS3 features, including instructions on how to use them responsibly.
 Understand, not all of these features need polyfills.
-Quite a few of them can be used outright or with the use of a fallback.
+Quite a few of them can be used outright or with the use of a fallback.</p>

 <h4>Cross Browser Testing</h4>

-Perhaps the most dreaded part of web design and development is cross browser testing, making sure a website works well in all browsers.
+<p>Perhaps the most dreaded part of web design and development is cross
+browser testing, making sure a website works well in all browsers.
 Generally speaking the more modern browsers, Chrome, Firefox, and Safari, all perform pretty well.
-The largest pitfalls live within Internet Explorer, and testing different versions of Internet Explorer can be difficult.
+The largest pitfalls live within Internet Explorer, and testing different versions of Internet Explorer can be difficult.</p>

-There are a <a href="http://www.smashingmagazine.com/2011/08/07/a-dozen-cross-browser-testing-tools/" rel="noopener noreferrer" target="_blank">
+<p>There are a <a href="http://www.smashingmagazine.com/2011/08/07/a-dozen-cross-browser-testing-tools/"
+rel="noopener noreferrer" target="_blank">
 handful</a> of services out there that do help with cross browser testing, some are interactive while others are not.
 Being able to interact with a browser, rather than seeing a rendered screenshot, is far more helpful for debugging code.
-One of the best ways to boot up multiple versions of Internet Explorer is by using multiple virtual machines, each with a different version of Internet Explorer.
+One of the best ways to boot up multiple versions of Internet Explorer is by using multiple virtual machines, each with a different version of Internet Explorer.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 14. virtualbox (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->